GyozaGuy/Skype-Electron/README.md

-# Discord-Electron
+# Skype-Electron
-An Electron Discord app designed for use on Linux systems.
+An Electron Skype app designed for use on Linux systems.